-This recipe for toffee apple dump cake is easy to make and perfect for entertaining friends and family.
-Drizzle extra toffee or caramel sauce for a more indulgent tea time treat
+This autumnal cake is a celebration of cold, crisp bonfire evenings and brisk walks through the leaves.
+Drizzle extra toffee or caramel sauce for a more indulgent tea time treat.

 This recipe for rhubarb pound cake is guaranteed to please.
 Rhubarb not only tastes delicious but looks beautiful and as well.
 We’ve hidden white chocolate chips in the middle, too, for an extra treat.